UDOOboard/Docs/docs/10_Advanced_Topics/03_Compile_Linux_Kernel.md

 ## Install the required packages

+Some packages are needed to compile the Linux Kernel for UDOO boards.
+E.g. in Ubuntu 14.04 it is necessary to install the following packages:

     sudo apt-get update
     sudo apt-get install gawk wget git diffstat unzip texinfo gcc-multilib \
          build-essential chrpath socat libsdl1.2-dev xterm picocom ncurses-dev lzop \